-Interventions will be designed to address the impact that HIB has on victims and upon others impacted by the violation.
-Interventions will also be designed to change the behavior of the aggressor, and to restore a positive school climate.
+Interventions will be designed to remediate the impact on the targeted student(s) and upon others impacted by the violation, to change the behavior of the aggressor, and to restore a positive school climate.

-The district will consider the frequency of incidents, developmental age of the student, and severity of the conduct to determine intervention strategies.
-Interventions may include counseling, correcting behavior and discipline, to law enforcement referrals.
+The district will consider the frequency of incidents, developmental age of the student, and severity of the conduct in determining intervention strategies.
+Interventions will range from counseling, correcting behavior and discipline, to law enforcement referrals.